mipwise/mip-opt/4_formulation_techniques/5_generalized_techniques/basic_logic_opeartions/README.md

 The additional requirements are the following:

+1) If a given Farm decides to serve a given DC, then it must fulfill at least 20% of its demand.
-1) SoyKing does not have to meet the demand of all DCs in full.
+2) SoyKing does not have to meet the demand of all DCs in full.
 But for each ton of soy demanded and not supplied, SoyKing pays a penalty as provided in the "Not Supplying Penalty" column of the "demands" table.
-2) At least four DCs must have its demand met in full.
+3) At least four DCs must have its demand met in full.
-3) At least three of the following DCs must have at least 75% of its demand
+4) At least three of the following DCs must have at least 75% of its demand
    met: D3, D4, D7, and D8.
-4) If D4 receives at least 60% of its demand, then D2 and D6 must both
+5) If D4 receives at least 60% of its demand, then D2 and D6 must both
    receive at least 60% of its demand as well.
-5) If SoyKing decide to serve a given DC, then it must fulfill at least 50% of its demand.

 ## Generic Requirements